Mel Kiper: Latest Big Board

 As always, an asterisk denotes either a junior or draft-eligible sophomore, typically a redshirt.

 Analysis: Great arm, NFL smarts, solid footwork.
 Prototypical size and intangibles.
 Checks down with a veteran's savvy.
-Big stage this week.
+Better competition awaits.
 Last week: No. 2

-Analysis: A freakish athlete.
+Analysis: Quinn is a freakish athlete.
 He's still developing consistency and is young for his class.
-Eligibility issues remain; stock still high.
+Still facing NCAA eligibility issues.
 Last week: No. 3

 Analysis: The profile of a No. 1 receiver at NFL level.
 Great size-speed combination; instinctive, great hands.
 Facing NCAA hiccups, but he will be back.
 Last week: No. 4